 What Is a Red Flag Law?

-Red flag laws are state laws that are known by various names, including “Extreme Risk Protection Orders (ERPOs),” “gun-violence restraining orders” and “risk warrants.”
-They allow law enforcement, family members and even medical professionals in some states to petition the court to temporarily remove firearms and ammunition from a person who is believed to present a danger to himself or herself or others.
+So-called “Red flag” laws are state laws that are known by various names, including “Extreme Risk Protection Orders (ERPOs),” “gun-violence restraining orders” and “risk warrants.”
+If someone observes something or hears something that he or she believes could be out of place and feels an individual could be a threat or about to engage in harmful activities, he or she is supposed to notify law enforcement officials, who can then take advantage of red flag laws.
+They allow law enforcement, family members and even medical professionals in some states to petition the court to temporarily limit an individual’s ability to buy or possess a firearm who is believed to present a danger to himself or herself or others.

-A judge rules and, if the order is signed, law enforcement confiscates the firearms and ammunition from the person.The person also loses any concealed carry permits he or she may have and is prohibited from purchasing or possessing firearms, typically for up to one year.
+A judge makes a ruling, and if the order is signed, law enforcement can confiscate the firearms and ammunition from the individual.The person also loses any concealed carry permits he or she may have and is prohibited from purchasing or possessing firearms, typically for up to one year.

 Why Are They Controversial?

-One reason red flag laws are controversial is because, in some states, the person that is the subject of the order has no knowledge of the petition or order.
+One reason red flag laws are so controversial is because, in some states, the person that is the subject of the order has no knowledge of the petition or order.
 Therefore, there is no ability to defend himself or herself against the accusation prior to the property being confiscated and losing the rights to purchase or possess firearms.

-Which States Have Them?
+Which States Have Red Flag Laws?